aaria-tm/digigarden/README.md

 # digigarden
-Here is a clean, plain-text README without any emojis:

----

-# Bloom – Your Personal Garden

 A soft, aesthetic productivity web app that turns your daily habits into a growing garden.
 Stay consistent, earn points, and watch your plant evolve as you complete tasks and maintain streaks.

 ---